social-collab/social-collab/README.md

 ## Database Login Required

 This site is fully functional and dependent on the use of a database.
 To work on this website (and test), you'll need to setup a php environment or use a host/vps.
-Change the config.php file in the root to include your database credentials.
+Change the config.php file in the root to include your database credentials. **DO NOT** make these credentials public.
+Mask (******) them before pushing to github.

 ## Password Encryption